Double-layered vacuum bubbles and cosmological phase transitions

-Having discussed how the relative velocities of the inner and outer walls govern the stability of a single double-layered bubble, we now consider the scenario in which two such bubbles nucleate close enough to interact.
+Furthermore, when two double-layered bubbles collide, they can each destabilize the other's inner and outer walls.
 Assuming that the bubbles are aligned along the $z$-axis, the system exhibits approximate cylindrical symmetry, which allows us to simplify the analysis of their subsequent evolution.
-In this setup, the dynamics of the scalar field during the collision can be described by the Klein–Gordon equation in cylindrical coordinates: \beq \partial_t^2 \phi - \partial_r^2 \phi - \frac{1}{r}\partial_r \phi - \partial_z^2 \phi = -\frac{\mathrm{d}V}{\mathrm{d}\phi}, \quad r = \sqrt{x^2+y^2}. \eeq We place two identical Gaussian wave packets at positions $z/R_0 = \pm D$, with $D$ chosen to be larger than the Gaussian width to prevent initial overlap or interference.
+In this setup, the dynamics of the scalar field during the collision can be described by the Klein–Gordon equation in cylindrical coordinates \beq \partial_t^2 \phi - \partial_r^2 \phi - \frac{1}{r}\partial_r \phi - \partial_z^2 \phi = -\frac{\mathrm{d}V}{\mathrm{d}\phi}, \quad r = \sqrt{x^2+y^2}. \eeq We place two identical Gaussian wave packets at positions $z/R_0 = \pm D$, with $D$ chosen to be larger than the Gaussian width to prevent initial overlap or interference.
 As shown in Fig.~\ref{fig:collision}, double-layered vacuum bubbles are formed and the collision occurs before any significant interaction between the walls.
 At $t/R_0 \simeq 3.16$, the outer walls of the two bubbles begin to collide, which drives the regions near the bubble walls from the $\phi_2$ vacuum to the $\phi_3$ vacuum.
 Such elliptical vacuum bubbles formed through classical dynamics and the analysis of their formation have been discussed in~\cite{Easther:2009ft,Giblin:2010bd}.
 The key difference between the work presented here and their studies is that the colliding vacuum bubbles in this work originate from flyover vacuum decay.